waldo2188/OpenIdConnectRelyingPartyBundle/Resources/doc/index.md

     id_token_signed_response_alg: null #Algorihme for signing tokenID response (RS256)
     jwk_url: https://openid-connect-provider.tld/op.jwk #URL to the Json Web Key of OpenID Connect Provider jwk_cache_ttl 86400             #Validity periods in second where the JWK store in cache is valid
+    enabled_state: true             #Enable the use of the state value.
+This is useful for mitigate replay attack
+    enabled_nonce: true             #Enable the use of the nonce value.
+This is useful for mitigate replay attack
 ```

 I recommend you to set a path for `default_target_path`.
 Because you risk to